 6. Problem: You’re constantly getting hit with late fees.

 Paying bills past their due date is a bad idea for a couple of reasons.
 Not only can it go against your credit but you’ll also get hit with a late fee.
 Writing down when bills are due on a calendar can help you stay on top of things but it’s still easy to overlook something.
-Using the Check app to set up payment reminders can cut down on how much you shell out for late fees.
+Using the Mint app to set up payment reminders can cut down on how much you shell out for late fees.

-You can link all of your bank accounts, credit cards and bills to your Check profile and the app takes over from there.
+You can link all of your bank accounts, credit cards, and bills to your Check profile and the app takes over from there.
 You can make payments, check your account balances or see how close you are to your credit limit with just a few finger taps.
 All of your information is safeguarded using 256-bit encryption and if you ever lose your phone, you can delete your account remotely so no one can access your data